jemmy512/book-notes/Linux/dpdk.md

 ### 8.2.3 Flow Director (FDIR)

 ![](../Images/dpdk/8.2-flow-director.png)
-The NIC parses the incoming packet header to get the packet type and will look up the Flow Director table; if “input fields” match a flow table entry, the defined action will be taken.
+The NIC parses the incoming packet header to get the packet type and will look up the Flow Director table; if "input fields" match a flow table entry, the defined action will be taken.

 ### 8.2.4 NIC Switching
 Switching capability is a feature for the cloud-based use case.
 As shown in the below figure, a system is running with the host and many virtual machines.
 The NIC has to be partitioned so that some VFs are assigned by the VMs.